pingswept/me30-website/content/notes/rpi-setup.md

 ![RPi console cable connection](/img/rpi_console_cable.png)

 There are more details if you need them in [Adafruit's console cable tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/connect-the-lead).
+Emily K. also recommends the [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/terminal-basics/all).

 ## Setup checklist